iotaledger/identity.rs/documentation/docs/specs/iota_did_method_spec.md

 #### Key Collections

 Instead of storing individual public keys in a DID Document, IOTA Identity introduces the `MerkleKeyCollection2021` verification method.
-It supports a REQUIRED `publicKeyBase58` field that MUST contain the top hash of a Merkle Tree.
+It supports a REQUIRED `publicKeyMultibase` field that MUST contain the top hash of a Merkle Tree.
 In this Merkle Tree all the individual leaves are public keys using the signature algorithm of choice and digest algorithm of choice for the Merkle Tree process.
 This process allows the creation of millions of public keys within a single verification method and without bloating the DID Document.
 Specific info such as the maximum depth of the Merkle Tree, supported signature algorithms and digest algorithms can be found [in the specification document](./merkle_key_collection.md).

 #### Verifiable Credential Proofs